 It’s no secret that getting new patient leads is an investment—worthwhile, but an investment nonetheless.
 At Practice Cafe, our main goal as a dental marketing company is to help get people through our clients’ doors, so we understand the work that goes into acquiring new patients.
 One of the best ways to help maximize this investment is to retain new patients.
 How?
 By improving their experience, from the first call to the moment they arrive for an appointment, all the way through to when you say goodbye at the end of their visit.

-Here are 10 ways to help make your patients’ experiences at your office so great, they’ll want to come back:
+Below are 10 ways to help make your patients’ experiences at your office so great, they’ll want to come back.
+Portions of this article were published on drbicuspid.com.

 1. Make the first call a good first impression.